Home

 Herbal Soap

-The soda will heat because of the chemical reaction - do be careful with it.
+The soda will heat because of the chemical reaction - do be careful with it and try not to inhale it - work in a large space.

 Set it to one side and allow it to cool to room temperature.